tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 <a name="functions"></a>
 ### Functions and Layers

-A `Function` block wraps a TensorFlow operation into a block.
+A [`td.Function`](py/td.md#td.Function) block wraps a TensorFlow operation into a block.
 It accepts tensor(s) as input, and produces tensor(s) as output.
 Functions which take multiple arguments, or produce multiple results, pass tuples of tensors as input/output.
 For example, `td.Function(tf.add)` is a block that takes a tuple of two tensors as input, and produces a single tensor (the sum) as output.

 Function blocks can be used in conjuction with *Layers* to perform typical neural network computations, such as fully-connected layers and embeddings.
-A `Layer` is a callable Python object that implements weight sharing between different instances of the layer.
+A [`td.Layer`](py/td.md#td.Layer) is a callable Python object that implements weight sharing between different instances of the layer.

 In the example below, `ffnet` is a three-layer feed forward-network, where each of the three layers shares weights.